 What is an unboxing experience?

-In short, unboxing is exactly what it sounds like — the act of a person unpacking an eagerly-awaited purchase.
-But what separates an unboxing from a regular delivery is the care and attention that a brand puts into making the experience memorable.
+What separates an unboxing from a regular delivery is the care and attention that a brand puts into making the experience memorable.
 This includes the use of bespoke packaging and branded boxes, attractive inserts, and free samples.

 Unboxings are engaging because they are a performance.
 It’s about the ritual as much as it’s about the product, evoking that special aura that surrounds opening presents on birthdays or Christmas morning.
 By channeling this approach into your own packaging and delivery, your brand stands to gain a real edge over the competition.